djsudduth/keep-it-markdown/README.md

 or
 > python kim.py -b --all
 ```
 will execute KIM without input prompts as long as you have your Google ID in the setting.cfg file and you have stored your Keep access token by running KIM once manually on your device.
+Be sure the -b flag is the last of all option flags when combining them.

 #### Archive Notes
 KIM has an option to export only Keep archive notes.
 All other note types are ignored with this option